-- To develop attitudes of respect towards other people who hold views and beliefs different from thier own
+- to develop attitudes of respect towards other people who hold views and beliefs different from their own

 Pupils learn about Christianity and Judaism, Islam, Hinduism, Buddhism and Sikhism, as well as exploring secular life stances such as Humanism, where appropriate.